A renewed interest in the study of mediumistic phenomena

 Problems concerning psychical research

-On the previous page (The end of an era?) we have highlighted the absence, in the cultural framework of our time, of high-level mediums capable of creating the necessary conditions so that the surprising phenomena of materialization that characterized the period from the late nineteenth to the early twentieth century may occur.
-Phenomena that – as well documented in the section on psychical research – have been the subject of rigorous and in-depth investigations and studies by academics and cultural personalities of high intellectual value, despite the still widespread opinion (partly supported by a superficial and sometimes uninformed criticism) according to which all mediums were in any case fraudulent conjurers, and all participants in the séances naive people prone to believe everything.
-But also the unresolved conflict between the proponents of the survival hypothesis and the supporters of the super-ESP, which opened up within the SPR and other groups devoted to psychical research, has contributed to the decline of interest in the mediums, as well as – of course – the great epochal changes of the last half century.
+On the previous page (The end of an era?)
+I have highlighted the absence, in the cultural framework of our time, of high-level mediums capable of creating the necessary conditions so that the surprising phenomena of materialization that characterized the period from the late nineteenth to the early twentieth century may occur.
+Phenomena that – as documented in the section on psychical research – have been the subject of rigorous and in-depth investigations and studies by academic and cultural personalities of high intellectual standard, despite the still widespread opinion (partly supported by a superficial and sometimes uninformed criticism) according to which all mediums were in any case fraudulent conjurers, and all participants in the séances naive people prone to believe everything.
+But also the unresolved conflict between the proponents of the survival hypothesis and the supporters of the super-PSI, which opened up within the SPR and other groups devoted to psychical research, has contributed to the decline of interest in the mediums, as well as – of course – the great epochal changes of the last half century.
 Furthermore, the need to have parapsychology accepted among the scientific disciplines (as it actually has happened since the 50s of the last century), led to fostering experiments and laboratory research, carried out according to rigorous statistical methods, instead of investigations on spontaneous phenomena, never completely verifiable and often not replicable under strict control conditions.

 The inherently anomalous nature of psychic phenomena

 And it is precisely from the academic field of parapsychology that some critical voices are beginning to rise towards the loss represented by the absence of mediums capable of producing study material of undeniable importance, however spontaneous.
 One of these voices is Emily Williams Kelly, of the University of Virginia, author of an article entitled Some Directions for Mediumship Research, published in 2010 on the Journal of Scientific Exploration (n.
 2).
-After graduating in 1986 from University of Virginia, Kelly specialized in psychology at Edinburgh University (1993).
+After graduating in 1986 from University of Virginia, Dr. Kelly specialized in psychology at Edinburgh University (1993).
 She is currently an associate professor at the Department of Psychiatry and Neurobehavioral Sciences at the University of Virginia in Charlottesville.
 She collaborated with Ian Stevenson (1918-2007) in his well-known research on cases of reincarnation and on NDEs and is co-author of the book Irreducible Mind: Toward a Psychology for the 21st Century, published in 2006.
-In the mentioned article Emily Kelly starts from the usual issues still unresolved in the scientific field as well as in the psychical research – namely if the brain is to be considered the only and exclusive instrument through which consciousness can manifest and if human personality can survive death – to underline how it has been ascertained that the information communicated and the phenomena produced through mediums anyhow imply a super-normal process, apart from the fact that an agreement has not been reached on the nature and on the causes of this process.
+In the mentioned article Emily Kelly starts from the usual issues still unresolved in the scientific field as well as in psychical research – namely, if the brain is to be considered the only and exclusive instrument through which consciousness can manifest and if human personality can survive death – to underline how it has been ascertained that the information communicated and the phenomena produced through mediums anyhow imply a super-normal process, apart from the fact that an agreement has not been reached on the nature and on the causes of this process.

 Importance and probative value of the available documentation

-Although mediumistic phenomena fall within the spontaneous ones, and mediumistic activities are not suitable to being studied in laboratory (also because of the importance of the psychic tunings of the sitters), however the investigations carried out on the great mediums of the past show as the mediums' personalities, as well as the phenomena they produced assiduously and continuously for long periods, can be studied in the field by developing non-inhibitory research methods.
+Although mediumistic phenomena fall within the spontaneous ones, and mediumistic activities are not suitable to being studied in laboratory (also because of the importance of the tunings of the sitters' psyche), however the investigations carried out on the great mediums of the past show that the mediums' personalities, as well as the phenomena they produced assiduously and continuously for long periods, can be studied in the field by developing non-inhibitory research methods.
 Moreover, all the material produced, both in the form of communications as well as physical phenomena, can be recorded, classified and stored, keeping a significant documental value for any future investigation or research.
 It is precisely the probative evidence of the collected and preserved written reports concerning the investigations on mediumistic phenomena carried out in the past that allows us even today to distinguish between the authentic mediums and the less gifted ones, while the cases of suspected fraud have been unmasked and revealed.

 As Emily Kelly correctly points out, in the past there were three types of mediumistic events characterized by the production of documents of probative value that led to the exclusion of any possibility of fraud, attenuating or eliminating the hypothesis of normal subconscious or telepathic intervention by the medium or the sitters: the cross-correspondences, the drop-in communications (sudden interventions by entities, unknown to both the medium and the sitters, who communicate past or future events, subsequently verified), and the proxy sittings.
 Cross-correspondences or drop-in cases are important because the motivations of these interventions are reasonably attributable to the communicating entity rather than to the medium or one of the sitters: they are in any case spontaneous phenomena that can not be planned in advance.
 Different is the case of proxy sittings, for which – as we shall see shortly – researchers can plan in advance an implementation program and develop a method of study.